 We are rigorous

-Each article is checked and amended by at least two editors (a copy editor and a section editor) and most are also reviewed by the sub-editor.
-Complex investigations are edited by at least four editors (copy editor, section editor, investigations editor and sub-editor).
+Each article is checked and amended by at least two editors (a copy editor and a section editor).
+Complex investigations are edited by at least three editors (copy editor, section editor and investigations editor).
 In addition:

 Our journalists link statements of fact to reliable sources, and our copy editors verify each fact during the editing process.
 The only exception to this is articles supplied by the Press Association (PA), which have already been thoroughly fact-checked by PA.
 By “reliable source”, we mean an organisation or individual that takes care to verify information, whether it’s a news outlet, human rights organisation or academic institution.
 We do not use Wikipedia as a source.
 We also do not rely on websites whose verification procedures are unclear to us or are inferior to our own without further verifying the information.